d3duct1v/TryHackMe/beginner/metasploit.md

 Cool!
 We've connected to the database, which type of database does Metasploit 5 use?
 > postgresql

 ## Task 3: Rock 'em to the Core
-Using the help menu, let's now learn the base commands and the module categories in Metasploit.
-Nearly all of the answers to the following questions can be found in the Metasploit help menu.
-___

 Let's go ahead and start exploring the help menu.
 On the Metasploit prompt (where we'll be at after we start Metasploit using msfconsole), type the command: `help`
 > No Answer Needed